Can I Claim Both HRA and Home Loan Interest Deduction in FY 2024-25?

 Can You Claim Both HRA and Home Loan Interest Deduction?

-The individual owns a house in another city but lives in a rented house due to work.
+The taxpayer owns a house in one city but lives in a rented house in another city due to work.

-The owned house is under construction, and the employee stays in a rented house.
+The taxpayer’s owned house is under construction, and they are currently living in rented accommodation.

-The taxpayer has rented out their own home while living in another rented accommodation.
+The taxpayer has rented out their owned house and is living in a separate rented house.

 Feature | Old Regime | New Regime |